Skip to content

 T&& = 右值引用

-This set of output perfectly confirms the reference collapsing rules: when passing an lvalue (whether const or not), T is deduced as a reference type, and T&& collapses to an lvalue reference.
-When passing an rvalue, T is deduced as a non-reference type, and T&& is simply an rvalue reference.
-The const information is also propagated through T — although this simplified program doesn't distinguish between const and non-const, T does contain the const qualifier, and std::forward correctly preserves it.
+This set of output perfectly confirms the reference collapsing rules: when an lvalue is passed in (whether const or not), T is deduced as a reference type, and T&& collapses to an lvalue reference.
+When an rvalue is passed in, T is deduced as a non-reference type, and T&& is simply an rvalue reference.
+The const information is also propagated through T — although this simplified program does not distinguish between const and non-const, T does indeed contain the const qualifier, and std::forward will correctly preserve it.

 Summary

-The three core components of perfect forwarding form a precise collaborative chain: forwarding references (T&&) deduce the type of T based on the passed argument, encoding the value category information into the type; reference collapsing handles the theoretically invalid "reference to a reference" situation, ensuring the final type matches intuition — as long as an lvalue reference is involved, the result is an lvalue reference; and std::forward uses static_cast<T&&> and reference collapsing to decode the value category information embedded in T, achieving exact forwarding.
+The three core components of perfect forwarding form a precise collaborative chain: universal references (T&&) deduce the type of T based on the passed argument, encoding the value category information into the type; reference collapsing handles the theoretically invalid "reference to a reference" situation, ensuring the final type matches intuition — as long as an lvalue reference is involved, the result is an lvalue reference; std::forward restores the value category information encoded in T through remove_reference_t and reference collapsing, achieving exact forwarding.

-Remember a few practical rules: only use std::forward on forwarding references, never forward the same parameter twice, and don't forward rvalue parameters in functions with decltype(auto) return types (it will return a dangling reference).
-In the next article, we'll look at the complete application of move semantics in practice — from STL containers to custom types — and see how these theoretical concepts translate into tangible performance gains.
+Remember a few practical rules: only use std::forward on universal references, never forward the same parameter twice, and do not forward an rvalue parameter in a function with a decltype(auto) return type (it will return a dangling reference).
+In the next article, we will look at the complete application of move semantics in practice — from STL containers to custom types, and see how these theoretical concepts translate into tangible performance improvements.